PWynter/Thames-Valley-Police/README.md

 # Thames-Valley-Police
-Merged Dataset from TVP, where i will investigate stop and search dats
+Merged Dataset from TVP, where i will investigate stop and search information.
+This project is due to be finished end of June 2019.